 - an abstract describing the aims and objectives of the workshop.
 (Maximum of 300 words)

 - a short description of the workshop discussing the benefits and significance of running a workshop on the proposed theme.
-The description should also include an overview of the workshop (including duration and planned activities) and short biographies of the workshop organizers.
+The description should also include an overview of the workshop (including duration and planned activities) and short biographies of the workshop organisers.
 (Maximum 2000 words)

 - a draft call-for-participation in the workshop.

-Workshop proposals should be submitted via the PCS Submission System
+Workshop proposals should be submitted via the PCS Submission System (PDF document).

 Please note that the time between acceptance of a workshop and the required first announcement is short, so plan accordingly.